-- Primary teachers are usually based in their own classrooms, although they may teach elsewhere in school to cover for staff shortages or because of their specialist subject area.
+- Primary teachers are usually based in their own classrooms, although they may teach elsewhere in the school to cover staff shortages or because of their specialist subject area.
 Resources vary between schools.

-- Teaching posts are available in all areas, although there are more jobs in towns and cities than in rural areas.
-Certain areas of work, such as nursery or special needs, are only available in some schools.
+- Teaching posts are available in all areas of the UK, although there are more jobs in towns and cities than in rural areas.
+Certain areas of work, such as nursery or special educational needs, are only available in some schools.

 - There may be occasional trips with pupils, or staff development opportunities, which involve staying away from home and/or overseas travel.

 To find out what to expect in terms of timetables, term structure and rewards and challenges, see life as a primary school teacher.

 To work as a primary school teacher in a state-maintained school in England, you must have a degree and achieve qualified teacher status (QTS) by completing a period of initial teacher training (ITT).
 QTS is awarded by the Teaching Regulation Agency.
 Independent schools, academies and free schools are permitted to employ teachers without QTS but, in practice, this is uncommon.

 If you don't already have a degree, you can apply to do an undergraduate BEd, BA or BSc degree in primary education with QTS.
 For a list of education degrees with QTS, use the UCAS Course Search.

 However, if you already have a degree, you can gain QTS in a number of other ways.
 One of the most popular ways is to study for a one-year Postgraduate Certificate in Education (PGCE) or Postgraduate Diploma in Education (PGDE) with QTS.
 Courses combine substantial teaching placements with academic study.
 Courses are available at many universities and colleges of higher education.